MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 Here are a few more details:

-- With Network Watcher, you can monitor and diagnose networking issues without signing into VMs.
+- With Network Watcher, you can monitor and diagnose networking issues without signing in to VMs.
 - You can trigger packet capture by setting alerts, and gain access to real-time performance information at the packet level.
 When you see an issue, you can investigate it in detail.
 - As a best practice, use Network Watcher to review NSG flow logs.
   - NSG flow logs in Network Watcher allow you to view information about ingress and egress IP traffic through an NSG.